DUNE-DAQ/hdf5libs/.github/ISSUE_TEMPLATE/medium_impact_radius.md

 ---
-name: Medium impact radius change
+name: Medium Impact Radius Change
 about: Describe or request changes that affect multiple repositories or include multiple Issues or PRs in a single repo, or will benefit from coordination between developers
 title: "[MediumImpactChange]: "
 labels: ''